Who We Are

 ORCID ID: https://orcid.org/0000-0003-1732-9606

-I graduated from Queen Mary University of London (QMUL) in 2011 with an MSc in Sports & Exercise Medicine and have been building my clinical academic career ever since.
+I completed my Physiotherapy BSc at Brunel University in 2005, followed by my MSc in Sports & Exercise Medicine at Queen Mary University of London (QMUL) in 2011, and have been building my clinical academic career ever since.
 I completed my PhD in 2017, with a thesis entitled 'the interaction of hip and foot biomechanics in the development and management of patellofemoral pain'.

 I have continued to work clinically throughout my academic career as a Specialist Musculoskeletal Physiotherapist at Pure Sports Medicine, where I am also Head of Research.
 I am also Head of Medical Services for the elite scholarship athlete programme at the University of East London.